 Although a number of options are available for financing the proposed capital improvement program, including bond proceeds and grants, it is the policy of the County to balance the use of the funding sources against the ability to utilize current revenue or pay-as-you-go financing.
 While major capital facility projects are funded through the sale of general obligation bonds, the Board of Supervisors, through its Ten Principles of Sound Financial Management, continues to emphasize the importance of maintaining a balance between pay-as-you-go financing and bond financing for capital projects.
 Financing capital projects from current revenues indicates the County's intent to restrain long-term debt.
 No explicit level or percentage has been adopted for capital projects from current revenues as a portion of either overall capital costs or of the total operating budget.
 The decision for using current revenues to fund a capital project is based on the merits of the particular project.
-In FY 2009, an amount of \$20.794 million has been included for the Adopted Capital Paydown Program.
-In general the FY 2009 Paydown Program includes funding to provide for the most critical projects including, but not limited to, the following:
+In FY 2010, an amount of \$20.51 million has been included for the Adopted Capital Paydown Program.
+In general the FY 2010 Paydown Program includes funding to provide for the most critical projects including, but not limited to, the following:

-- General County Capital Renewal to address priority requirements at County facilities including: HVAC/electrical replacement; roof repair and waterproofing; parking lot resurfacing; fire alarm replacement; emergency generator replacement, and miscellaneous building repairs. - ✓ Park maintenance at non-revenue supported Park facilities to fund such items as: repairs/replacements to roofs, electrical and lighting systems, security and fire alarms, sprinklers, and HVAC equipment; grounds maintenance; minor routine preventive maintenance; and ongoing implementation of ADA compliance at Park facilities. - ✓ Athletic Field maintenance in order to maintain quality athletic fields at acceptable standards, improve safety standards, improve playing conditions and increase user satisfaction.
-Maintenance includes: field lighting, fencing, irrigation, dugout covers, infield dirt, aerification and seeding. - ✓ Commercial Revitalization efforts in the Baileys Crossroads/Seven Corners, Annandale, Richmond Highway, Lake Anne, Merrifield, Springfield, and McLean areas. - ✓ The continuation of funding to address property management and development, as well as continued asbestos mitigation efforts, at the Laurel Hill property. - ✓ Additional paydown projects including: annual contributions, payments and contractual obligations such as the County's annual contribution to the Northern Virginia Community College capital program.
+- ✓ General County Capital Renewal to address top priority requirements at County facilities including: HVAC/electrical replacement; elevator replacement, fire alarm replacement; emergency generator replacement, and critical building repairs. - ✓ Park maintenance at non-revenue supported Park facilities to fund such items as: repairs/replacements to roofs, electrical and lighting systems, security and fire alarms, sprinklers, and HVAC equipment; grounds maintenance; minor routine preventive maintenance; and ongoing implementation of ADA compliance at Park facilities. - ✓ Athletic Field maintenance at both park and school fields in order to maintain quality athletic fields at acceptable standards, improve safety standards, improve playing conditions and increase user satisfaction.
+Maintenance can include: mowing, field lighting, fencing, irrigation, dugout covers, infield dirt, aerification and seeding. - ✓ Commercial Revitalization efforts in the Baileys Crossroads/Seven Corners, Annandale, Richmond Highway, Lake Anne, Merrifield, Springfield, and McLean areas. - ✓ The continuation of funding to address property management and development, as well as continued asbestos mitigation efforts, at the Laurel Hill property. - ✓ Funding for initiatives that directly support the Board of Supervisors Environmental Agenda, such as air quality awareness in order to fulfill the County's commitment to the State Implementation Plan (SIP) for Clean Air Partners and a project associated with infrastructure to use landfill gas from the closed landfill at the I-66 Complex as a source of renewable energy to heat the West Ox Bus Operations Center. - ✓ Additional payments and obligations such as the County's annual contribution to the Northern Virginia Community College capital program, the Fairfax County Public Schools SACC program and the payments necessary to purchase the conservation easement at the Salona property.